-Several pieces of legislation have been introduced that would abolish INS and do one of the following: (1) create separate bureaus within DOJ to carry out INS's current immigration services and enforcement functions that would report to a newly created Associate Attorney General; (2) create a new integrated immigration agency within DOJ; and (3) disperse INS's service functions among a number of different agencies and create a new enforcement agency within DOJ.
+Prior to the President's announcement about placing INS in a new homeland security department, Congress and the Administration were moving forward with efforts to restructure INS.
+Several pieces of legislation that were before the 107th Congress would have abolished INS and would have done one of the following: (1) created separate bureaus within DOJ to carry out INS's current immigration services and enforcement functions that would report to a newly created Associate Attorney General; (2) created a new integrated immigration agency within DOJ; and (3) dispersed INS's service functions among a number of different agencies and create a new enforcement agency within DOJ.